If you want to win in football, you need a good quarterback. In baseball, you’re only as good as that day’s starting pitcher.

 The same is true of wins.
 Wins depend on the team in front of the goalie, too.
 There are plenty of examples of a goaltender standing on his head but losing the game 2-1 because his team couldn’t score enough.

-How much is a good goalie really worth?
+How much is a good goalie really worth in hockey?

 Here are two recent examples involving significant netminders to illustrate just how important the goalie can be.